 Prepare a clean plastic water dish

 To be safe, only use a plastic water dish or tray for your carnivorous plant.
-This can be like something as simple as a plastic take-out tub.
-Anything porous, like unglazed ceramic, cement, or terracotta will leach minerals into your plant’s pot and slowly kill it.
+This can be something as simple as a plastic take-out tub.
+Anything porous, like unglazed ceramic, cement, or terracotta, will leach minerals into your plant’s pot and slowly kill it.

 How deep the dish or tray should be depends on your pot and the type of carnivorous plant.
 For example, a smaller pot can do better in a smaller dish.
 However, you’ll need to refill it more often, especially in hot weather and if your plant is outside.

 A hot summer day can dry up a small water dish and a small pot overnight, and your plant will die if its media is too dry from the heat.
 You might want to consider repotting plants in small pots into taller pots so that the extra media can retain more moisture.
 I personally use take-out trays that are also thick enough to make it easy to remove them from my plant shelf.

 Other things to prepare for your carnivorous plant

 We’ve covered the things that you should definitely prepare before you get your carnivorous plant, but there are other things you can prepare afterward that can make your life as a plant parent easier.
 You don’t have to get everything here, but if you can widen your budget and want to really get into the hobby, consider getting these too!

 Get LED growlights

 If your home doesn’t have a place that gets adequate sunlight, or if you’d like to bring out the best colors in your carnivorous plants, then you can buy grow lights.

 These things bring out the best colors in your plants.
 Several hours of sunlight won’t give the same quality—around 6 hours’ worth of sunlight will still result in a fairly healthy plant, but don’t expect much colors like the red traps of a Venus flytrap or much red coloration from sundews.